 Belgium’s capital city, Brussels holds an important position both within the country and within wider Europe, as it is the capital of the European Union’s government.
 Brussels is a nice city to explore for a few days and makes for a good stopover between Paris and Amsterdam.
-One thing is for sure; if you travel to Brussels, you won’t be short of foods to help expand your waistline.
+One thing is for sure, if you travel to Brussels, you won’t be short of food to help expand your waistline.
 Chocolate, waffles, frites, and beer are some of the most popular snacks here.

-Top Things to Do
+Top Things to See and Do

 - Grand Place – Brussels’ most popular tourist attraction is its Grand Place, a square surrounded by public and private buildings.
-This is the heart of the city and includes the Town Hall, the famous Breadhouse and every two years, a huge carpet design made from flowers.
+This is the heart of the city and includes the Town Hall, the famous Breadhouse, and every two years, a huge carpet design made from flowers.
 Grand Palace was also declared a UNESCO World Heritage site in 1998.

-- The Horta Museum – The Horta Museum is the house that the famous art nouveau architect, Victor Horta built for himself in the late 1890s.
-It is a true example of the architectural style that made Horta into one of the most acclaimed architects in Belgium.
+- The Horta Museum – The Horta Museum is the house that the famous art nouveau architect, Victor Horta, built for himself in the late 1890s.
+It is a true example of the architectural style that made Horta one of the most acclaimed architects in Belgium.
 The beautiful glass ceiling and the intricate wrought iron banisters give the house a unique style and feel.

 - Musical Instrument Museum – This is a fun way to spend a morning or afternoon.
-There are three levels of exhibits, instruments of all kinds and you get a headset that plays the music and sounds of many of the instruments on display as you walk near the cases.
-The art nouveau building is also very impressive in itself and the café has great views of the city.
+There are three levels of exhibits, instruments of all kinds, and you get a headset that plays the music and sounds of many of the instruments on display as you walk near the cases.
+The art nouveau building is also very impressive in itself, and the café has great views of the city.

 - Galeries Royales Saint-Hubert – For those who like to take some expensive souvenirs home for their friends or just want to browse, head to the beautiful Royales Saint-Hubert which offers an unique shopping experience.
 It is the oldest shopping arcade in Europe and also houses cafés, restaurants and chocolate shops.
 Taverne du Passage restaurant offers a wide variety of seafood and Neuhaus might just be the best chocolate-maker in the country.
 They claim to have invented pralines in this shop.